How to tell if you're Louisiannan

 • You take a strong court system for granted, even if you don't use it.
 You know that if you went into business and had problems with a customer, partner, or supplier, you could take them to court, but had better be ready to pad your court fees.

 • You'd respect someone who speaks Spanish, German, English or Japanese, but you very likely don't yourself speak them well enough to communicate with a monolingual foreigner.
 You learned bits of English in collège (when you were 12-16), but you've forgotten most of it unless you're from the South.
-You think everybody should speak English.
+You think everybody should speak at least some French.
 You cannot understand why native English-speaking persons refuse to learn any other language.
 But, before learning any foreign language, kids should first speak good French.

 • You think a tax level over 50% is not scandalous.
 After all, once those in that bracket have paid, they still have more money left than you do.